PinXian53/intellij-code-marker/ICON-LICENSE.md

 # Icon License Notice

-This project uses icons from the following third-party project, licensed under the MIT License.
+This project uses icons from the following third-party project.

 ---